AnyChart/docs.anychart.com/Maps/Proportional_Symbol_Map.md

 <!-- The Bubble series in Maps is quite similar to the Basic Bubble series.
 The only difference about it is defining the center of each circle.
 While we can do it only one way in [Cartesian/Scatter](../Basic_Charts_Types/Bubble_Chart) - with the usage of necessary "x" and "value" fields and "size" for the bubbles' sizes, - in maps there are two options about doing that.
 We will consider them in this article. -->

 The Bubble series in Maps is quite similar to the Basic Bubble series.
-You can read about managing usual Bubble Charts in the [Bubble Chart tutorial](../Basic_Charts_Types/Bubble_Chart), and here we will consider some important moments about using Bubbles with maps.
+You can read about Bubble Charts in the [Bubble Chart tutorial](../Basic_Charts_Types/Bubble_Chart),  and in this article we will consider significant issues of Bubble charts used with maps.

 ## Creating Bubbles